isomerpages/moe-cedargirlssec/_admissions/Direct School Admission to Year 1 in 2027.md

 <p></p>
 <p>Please take note that once your child is successfully allocated to our
 school through the DSA-Sec, they will not be allowed to participate in the Secondary 1 (S1) Posting to opt for secondary schools.
-They will also <u>not</u> be allowed to transfer to another school after the release of the PSLE results.</p>
+They will also not be allowed to transfer to another school after the release of the PSLE results.</p>
 <p></p>
-<p>Students who are successfully admitted to the school via DSA are expected
+<p>Students who are successfully admitted to the school via DSA are required
 to honour their commitment to the school and programme (4 years for the Singapore-Cambridge Secondary Education Certificate Programme or 6 years for the Integrated Programme) and participate in the activities related